 The biggest roadblock to effective payroll analytics is that critical data often gets siloed into specific systems for different departments and functions as organizations grow in size.
 For example, certain information might reside in an HRIS system, while other relevant data is only available to finance, marketing, production, or sales.
 Additionally, most of these sources are transactional, so while they may be useful for operational-level reporting, deriving consolidated insights from them requires substantial manual effort.

 First, hidden intelligence needs to be extracted from each source.
 Then it needs to be cleansed and aggregated before consolidation.
-As a result, queryable data is often outdated by the time it ends up in any centralized reporting system.
+As a result, data that can be queried is often outdated by the time it ends up in any centralized reporting system.

 There are a few ways around this problem.